ozyurtf/linker/README.md

 ---------------------------------------------------------------------------
 ```

-Note that the although Operating System is interacting with the hardware, it is not a physical component of the hardware.
-It is made up from programs, code, and data that are used to manage the hardware and resources.
+Note that the although operating system is interacting with the hardware, it is **not a physical component of the hardware**.
+It is made up from **programs**, **code**, and **data** that are **used to manage the hardware and resources**.
 Therefore the operating system is seen as a **software**.
 Like any other software, it is written to follow some instructions and it is installed on a computer's storage device (e.g. hard drive).

-If we want to define in another way, the operating system turns the ugly hardware into beautiful abstractions.
-In other words, it provides a user-friendly way to interact with the hardware which is quite complex to deal with directly.
+If we want to define in another way, operating system **turns the ugly hardware** **into beautiful abstractions**.
+In other words, it **provides a user-friendly way to interact with the hardware** which is quite complex to deal with directly.

+Because the operating system manages the hardware resources, it can be seen as **resource manager** as well.

-Now let's take a look at the roles of the operating system in more detail.
+Now let's take a look at the roles of the operating system from this perspective.

 # Operating System as a Resource Manager

-Because the operating system manage the hardware resources, it can be seen as **resource manager** as well.

 If we look from the top to the down **(top down view)** in this representation: